mrSnow-tr/PortaLink/README.md

 )
 ```

-When a new tunnel URL is generated, the PortaLink session updates its public URL accordingly.
+When a new tunnel URL is generated, the Sharelink session updates its public URL accordingly.

 ---

 # 🖥️ Built-in HTTP Server

-PortaLink includes an embedded threaded HTTP server.
+Sharelink includes an embedded threaded HTTP server.

 The server is normally bound to: